I can't believe the number of people who do not simply cannot comprehend what that could be about.

 So that the only guy left standing is their Northeastern moderate liberal, whoever it is year to year.

-Quick timeout, back with the FIFA guy after this.
+Back with the FIFA guy after this.

-You know, folks, running for president about why these guys are all doing it.
+You know, folks, running for president about why these guys are all doing it, running for president might be almost as profitable as starting a family charity.

 You look at it that way.

-And so, what is that?
+And so what is that?

 What is a personal finance expert?

-I'm thinking could I could be one?
+I'm thinking, could I could be one?

 So here comes a client.

-I'm personal finance expert.
+I'm a personal finance expert.

 Does that make me a personal finance expert?